 The movie is filled with humorous metaphors stemming from the tragic mental state of the characters.
 It is funny only because it is happening to him, but the story line describes the sad reality of many people who find themselves battling depression alone.
 Cornelius creates Tyler out of despair, his alter ego allows him to cope with loneliness in a way that he deems acceptable to his internalized notion of masculinity.
 So he goes on to accept pain as the price needed to form connections (any attention is better than none), thus forming bonds with men that find themselves operating on the same frequency and who have no one else to turn to.
 However, despite forming what seems like a strong bond with these men, and even getting away with executing acts of vandalism aimed at sabotaging societal standards, Cornelius still finds himself lonely, disconnected even from his own ideas and desires.
 He confuses compliance and fear of rejection with deep connections.

 Marla Singer (Cornelius’ friend with benz) is a recurrent character that ultimately forces him to confront his own demons.
-It is unclear if she too is imaginary, but it expresses his ultimate desire for an intimate meaningful connection.
+It is unclear if she is also a product of his imagination, but she expresses his ultimate desire for an intimate meaningful connection.
 The movie is a roller coaster of unexpected twists that portrays the strange ways in which different people express their most basic needs.